TransfusionMost hospital blood banks also perform testing to determine the

 increasingly-recognized problem of inadequate efficacy of transfusion and

-post-transfusion complications[1] raises the importance of
+[1] raises the importance of

 quality testing and screening; in fact, U.S. hospitals spend more on dealing